 Varsity LifeSmarts - Open to all students in grades 9-12

 Online Qualifying Session–Students begin online where they use LifeSmarts resources, practice competitions, and, when they’re ready, compete for a final score.
-Students must complete this competition during the timeframe for their state, generally September through January or February..
+Students must complete this competition during the timeframe for their state, generally December through January or February for Varsity.
+Times may be later for Junior Varsity State Championships.

 Monthly TeamSmarts Quizzes–Every month from September through February teams may complete the TeamSmarts challenge.
 These 100-question multiple-choice quizzes focus on a different topic each month.
 Points are awarded for both accuracy and speed — so students must work together to develop a winning strategy!

-State Varsity Championships–Teams that complete the online qualification quizzes may advance to compete at the state level.
-In states without an in-person event, teams compete online using a special TeamSmarts quiz.
+State Varsity Championships–Teams that complete the online state qualification quizzes may advance to compete for their State LifeSmarts Championship.
+In states without an in-person State LifeSmarts Championship, teams compete online using a special TeamSmarts quiz.

-National LifeSmarts Championship–Winners of the state Varsity tournaments will be invited to represent their state at the National LifeSmarts Championship by their State Coordinator or by the National Consumers League.
+National LifeSmarts Championship–Winners of their State Varsity LifeSmarts Championship are invited to represent their state and compete in the National LifeSmarts Championship by their State Coordinator or by the National Consumers League.

 Junior Varsity - Open to all students in grades 6-8

-Junior Varsity TeamSmarts Challenge–From September through February FCCLA Chapters compete against other FCCLA teams for a $100 cash prize.
+BPA TeamSmarts Challenge–From September through February, BPA Chapters compete against other BPA teams for a $100 cash prize.